 - a.
 Any tract of land that has not been recorded by plat in the plat records of Dallas County, Texas, and that is intended to be sold, leased, or otherwise subdivided from another tract of land or which is intended or proposed to be used for the purpose of development. - b.
-Any tract of land which has been recorded as a lot or block by plat in the plat records of Dallas County, Texas; prior to and upon which no development has been constructed or placed prior to the effective date of this article. - c.
+Any lot of record prior to and upon which no development has been constructed or placed prior to the effective date of this article. - c.
 The division of any previously platted lot into two or more parts. - d.
 The removal of one or more lot lines of any platted lot so as to permit the combining of two or more contiguous platted lots into one or more new lots. - e.
 Any easements for right-of-way, access, utilities, and drainage included on a plat.